theosanderson/tube_checkout/Installation.md

 # Mount the grabber

 Using the OpenTrons app connect to your robot and go to `Pipettes and Modules`.
-Remove the existing pipette.
-Go to add a new pipette and mount the tool to the right mount.
+Remove the existing pipette on the right mount if present (`Change`), or press `Attach`.
+The Mount will lower.
+Choose an arbitary pipette and follow the onscreen instructions, installing the tool as if it were a pipette, using three of the four nut holes.
+You do not need to connect the wire (there is nothing to connect it to!) so press `Back -> Exit` after the tool is attached.

 # Installing the package